kraj/meta-clang/README.md

 and OE will start using gcc to cross compile that recipe.

-if a component does not build with libc++, you can add it to `conf/nonclangable.inc` e.g.
+If a component does not build with libc++, you can add it to `conf/nonclangable.inc` e.g.

 ```shell
 CXX:remove:pn-<recipe>:toolchain-clang = " -stdlib=libc++ "